What are your chances of providing the best customer experience without a rigorous call center strategy? Extremely low.

 Your call center is often the first line of response for almost every customer interaction.
 So, you should view your call center team as the first step in your customer retention strategy.

 While it’s easy to get carried away setting new KPIs and metrics, these must relate to objectives that match those of the company.

 - Service Level Agreement (SLA)

 - Customer Effort Score (CES)

-- Customer Retention
+- Net Dollar Retention (NDR)

 Let’s look at some best practices when structuring a call center.

-How to structure a call center
+How to Structure a Call Center

 The starting point of any call center strategy must be your people.
 And while we don’t like the term hierarchy, a defined structure provides the backbone of any call center.

-Typical roles within a call center include:
+Typical roles in a call center

 As staff progress in their career, their development becomes crucial to the success of your call center.
 Make sure you factor individual career progression into your call center strategy.